 The French Revolution saved the fortress from destruction.
 The Marquis de Bigny was guillotined and his wife went into exile in England; his son was killed in the battle of Quiberon witch pitted the aristocrats against the revolutionary army.

-In the 19th century,his nephew, Anatole de Chevenon, who was the new Marquis de Bigny, undertook restoration of the château and gardens at Ainay, in about 1855.
-The grounds were redesigned and transformed into a landscaped park in about 1867, fruit orchards were created in the Chartreuses and a vegetable garden created by the botanist Léonce de Lambertye, now occupies the entire Renaissance "Grand carré en l'île".
+At nineteenth centuryhis nephew Anatole de Chevenon, who became the new Marquis de Bigny undertook the restoration of the château and gardens of Ainay, around 1855.
+The park was redesigned and transformed into a landscaped park around 1867, fruit gardens were created in the Chartreuses and a kitchen garden designed by botanist Léonce de Lambertye occupied the entire Renaissance "Grand carré en l'île".

 At his death, his daughter, the Countess of Villefranche inherited Ainay, which then devolved to her daughter, the Marquise de Colbert, and finally to her daughter, Baroness Géraud d'Aligny.